Altinn/altinn-studio-docs/content/altinn-studio/reference/ux/components/Tabs/_index.en.md

 <br>

 ### defaultTab
-This can be set to the `id`, for the spesific tab that you wish to be set as a default active tab.
+The ID of the specific tab that you wish to be selected by default.

 ### Tabs